PAR-10003 - Fundamental Life Sciences for Paramedics

 None

-Fundamental Life Sciences for Paramedics module provides you with an introduction to biological and psychological sciences and is the foundation to paramedic practice.
-The Faculty of Medicine and Health Sciences state of the art facilities and expert academic and scientific staff will use a blended and group-based learning approach including direct lectures, online learning, and using Keele's anatomy laboratories will provide you with an excellent, in-depth learning experience covering anatomical, physiological, and psychological scientific principles of the healthy human body across the age continuum.
+The fundamental Life Sciences for Paramedics module provides you with an introduction to biological and psychological sciences and is the foundation of paramedic practice.
+The Faculty of Medicine and Health Sciences state-of-the-art facilities and expert academic and scientific staff will use direct lectures, online learning, and Keele's anatomy and surgical skills training centre and multi-user laboratories to provide you with an excellent, in-depth learning experience covering anatomical, physiological, and psychological scientific principles of the healthy human body across the age continuum.

 The module provides the foundations of biological sciences in health in preparation for your progression through the MSci Paramedic Science programme.
 Advancing through the programme, studying applied anatomy and pathophysiology of the human body in disease and injury further supports your learning and clinical application of biological sciences through physical examination and management.
 The underlying principles are revisited through a range of modules as you progress through the programme.